UoB-COMSM0110/2024-group-18/README.md

 Oiram stands out by combining classic platforming with innovative time manipulation and prioritizing accessibility with features tailored to a range of player needs.

 # 3. Requirements
-### Introduction to Requirement Engineering (RE)
+### Requirement Engineering

 Requirements Engineering (RE) is a communication mechanism that ensures that client needs are prioritised during early-stage design of the Software Design Life Cycle (SDLC) (Rasheed et al., 2021, pp. 1–2).
 RE holds particular significance in game development, where a postmortem analysis of software engineering conducted by Petrillo (2009, pp. 18–20), finds that 75% of game development case studies reported the most common issues are unrealistic or ambivalent scope and feature creep.

 <img src="Assets_For_ReadMe/RE-GameStudySignificance.png">
 <p><i>Figure 1.
 Petrillo's (2009) study mapping problems found in Game Development to their occurrences.</i></p>

-Later in this report, we will reflect on our experience of similar issues.
 The following section discusses the models used to produce the RE analysis for our game, reflected upon the roadmap below:

 <img src="Assets_For_ReadMe/RERoadMapReq.png">
 <p><i>Figure 2.
 RE Roadmap for Section Three of Oiram Game Report.</i></p>

 <h3>Ideation Processing</h3>
 <img src="Assets_For_ReadMe/SEBrainstorm.png" height=800px/>
 <p><i>Figure 3.
-Week 2 Brainstorm for two game ideas.</i></p>
+Week 2 Brainstorm several game ideas.</i></p>
 <p>
-    In our ideation phase, we collaboratively utilised
+    In our ideation phase, we used
     <a href="https://miro.com/app/board/uXjVNv7hy3o=/?share_link_id=24285523794" target="_blank">Miro</a>
     (Figure 3) and
     <a href="https://docs.google.com/document/d/1oLEtyGP2DT71ntCW57uqrKU6U0Af0hguWeTmZLABD5E/edit?usp=sharing"Docs target="_blank">Docs</a>
     to brainstorm two initial game ideas.
-We knew we wanted to include some sort of time travel element.
+We were fairly confident that we wanted to include some sort of time travel element.
 As none of us had experience in Processing, we conducted a series of feasibility studies.
-This helped us be confident that certain ideas were possible.
+This helped us be confident that certain ideas were possible (for example, collisions or controlling the character with webcam input.)

 TODO: include GIFs of feasibility studies.

   One of these feasibility studies evolved into a playable prototype, and we were able to perform user testing.
 This was a game where a user could "skip back" in time at will - allowing themselves to repair damage or avoid death.

+TODO: insert Yi's old game

   Unfortunately, users found it to be "complicated" and "hard to understand what to do."
 We discussed various ways to mitigate this with User Interface design.
 Eventually, we took a vote and made the difficult decision to pivot to a new version of the time travel concept, which, based on user testing of our <a href="https://www.youtube.com/watch?v=U_D2pebtMJo" target="_blank">paper prototype</a>, we determined that users would be better able to understand with minimal hints.

 TODO: include paper prototype GIF.

   For the game genre, our group gravitated towards platforms (similar to Mario) and puzzle problem-solving genres, creating a consensus for a game that marries these genres with a Tenet-style narrative twist.
 During week 3 of designing paper prototypes of the ideas, Dr. Bennett provided feedback and observed similarities between our concept and the Steam game
     <a href="https://store.steampowered.com/app/1416720/Brain_Games/" target="_blank">Braid</a>.
     This further fueled this idea, which intrigued us with its potential for innovative gameplay mechanics.

-  With our collaborative tools setup, a weekly time and place decided, and a paper prototype in hand, we evaluated our stakeholders.
 </p>